 Rabies Vaccines 2022

 Rabies is a vaccine-preventable viral disease that occurs in more than 150 countries and territories.
 Rabies vaccination can prevent infections before and after exposure to the rabies virus.
-As of May 22, 2022, several rabies vaccines are available that are safe and effective says the U.S. CDC.
+As of June 22, 2022, several rabies vaccines are available that are safe and effective, says the U.S. CDC.

 Unlike the conventional, inactivated rabies vaccine, live-attenuated viruses are genetically modified viruses that can replicate in an inoculated recipient without causing adverse effects while still eliciting robust and effective immune responses against rabies virus viral infection.